rovolution/mtd3/README.md

 * **Also, if you are testing your changes on the index.html file included within this repository, please do not include any changes to that file in your pull request!**

+* **Please squash your commits together before submitting a pull request!
+For more information on squashing, [please see this linked article](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).**

 This process will probably change in the future.